cr0ybot/gulp-wp/README.md

 		}
 	},
 	/**
-	 * Default config is defined with the task and is overridable at the project
+	 * Default config is defined with the task and is overridable in the project
 	 * level config.
 In this case, it would be located at `config.tasks.example`.
 	 */
 	config: {